ravi0900/todo-react-app/README.md

-# Book My Show - Locofy Build
+# TODO React App using Bun

-### This app is build using locofy plungin and designed with figma, App contains frontend code and has responsive layout
+### This app is build using Bun package manager which is much faster than npm
 ![Cover Image](./image/todo.png)

 ---